Ling Wang, Zehai Xu, Delong Fu and Guoliang Zhang* Pages 731 - 736 ( 6 )

 Background: The development of new emerging nanomaterials for water treatment has attracted more and more interests recently.
-MXenes is a generic term for a series of new two-dimensional (2D) transition metal carbides and carbonitrides materials which have graphene-like structure.
-As a new type of 2D lamellar nanomaterial, many researches have focused on the design and synthesis of MXene-based nanomaterials owing to their large number of inter-layer void with the two-dimensional stacking structure, large specific surface area, rich and adjustable surface functional groups and strong hydrophilicity.
+MXenes is a generic term for a series of new twodimensional (2D) transition metal carbides and carbonitrides materials which have graphene-like structure.
+As a new type of 2D lamellar nanomaterial, many researches has focused on the design and synthesis of MXene-based nanomaterials owing to their large number of the inter-layer void with the two-dimensional stacking structure, large specific surface area, rich and adjustable surface functional groups, and strong hydrophilicity.
 On account of their unique properties, related discussion and potential of 2D MXenes nanomaterials for membrane separation and water treatment applications are provided.

 Objective: The goal of this paper is to review new emerging 2D MXenes nanomaterials for the fabrication of various composite membranes and related applications for water treatment.

-Results: Membrane separation technology is an effective approach for solving water pollution problem due to its low energy consumption, environment friendly and easy operation.
+Results: Membrane separation technology is an effective approach for solving the water pollution problem due to its low energy consumption, environment-friendly, and easy operation.
 MXene-based membranes with different molecular sieving behaviors for small organic molecules and ions and corresponding applications in water purification and desalination were discussed.

-Conclusion: Although composite membranes constructed by 2D MXenes nanomaterials can be prepared to achieve high water flux and satisfactory rejection, most researches focused on the exploration of membrane formation with multi-layered compound or few-layered MXenes.
-In the near future, the functional properties of the MXene itself should be paid more attention for development of various novel membranes.
+Conclusion: Although composite membranes constructed by 2D MXenes nanomaterials can be prepared to achieve high water flux and satisfactory rejection, most research focused on the exploration of membrane formation with a multi-layered compound or few-layered MXenes.
+In the near future, the functional properties of the MXene itself should be paid more attention for the development of various novel membranes.

-2D MXenes nanomaterials, composite membrane, Ti3C2Tx nanosheet, water purification, desalination
+2D MXenes nanomaterials, composite membrane, desalination, Ti3C2Tx nanosheet, water purification, water treatment.